tomatohe/RL_class/README.md

 - Modified `_apply_action()` to use `set_joint_effort_target()` instead of `set_joint_position_target()`

 ### 3. Early Termination (Base Height Constraint)
+Stopping training when the robot falls saves time.
+The 20cm height limit prevents the robot from learning to crawl instead of walk.

 **What Changed:**
 - Added `base_height_min = 0.20` (20cm threshold)
 - Modified `_get_dones()` to check: `base_height < 0.20`

 ### 4. Raibert Heuristic (Intelligent Foot Placement)
+This helps the robot place its feet in smart locations.
+It's based on real quadruped locomotion research and makes the gait more stable.

 **What Changed:**
 - Added gait phase tracking: `gait_indices`, `foot_indices`, `clock_inputs`